ltrentino/Plotly-challenge/README.md

 * Updated the chart whenever a new sample is selected.

-A screenshot of the interactive dashboard is shown below:
+## A screenshot of the completed assignment is shown below:

 ![hw](Images/screenshot.JPG)